rshushin/Ainox-Subs/README.md

 # Ainox Subscription Sync

+Ainox is a Russian payment system that provides subscription management and billing solutions.
-This script automates the synchronization of Ainox subscriber data with Google Sheets.
+This script helps automate the retrieval and updating of subscriber data from Ainox into a Google Spreadsheet.

 ## Features
 ✅ Fetches subscriber data from Ainox API